solliancenet/microsoft-mysql-developer-guide/05_Monitoring/05_01_Alerting_Guidelines.md

 ### Azure Service Health

 [Azure Service Health](https://azure.microsoft.com/features/service-health/) notifies administrators about Azure service incidents and planned maintenance so actions can be taken to mitigate downtime.
-Configure customizable cloud alerts and use personalized dashboards to analyze health issues, monitor the impact to cloud resources, get guidance and support, and share details and updates.
+Configure customizable cloud alerts and use personalized dashboards to analyze health issues, monitor the impact on cloud resources, get guidance and support, and share details and updates.